Here Come the Marines

-Here Come the Marines is a 1952 comedy film starring The Bowery Boys.
-The film was released on June 29, 1952 by Monogram Pictures and is the twenty-sixth film in the series.
+Here Come the Marines is a 1952 American comedy film directed by William Beaudine and starring The Bowery Boys.
+The film was released on June 29, 1952, by Monogram Pictures and is the twenty-sixth film in the series.

 Plot

 After Slip is drafted into the Marines, the rest of the gang volunteer so they can be with him.
 Sach gets in trouble for first impersonating a doctor and then, while serving kp duty, creating a bouillon capable of melting any known metal.
 When he's called into their colonel's office for punishment, Sach discovers that his father Horace 'Hard Head' Debussey Sr. served with the colonel in WWI and is subsequently promoted to sergeant.